Daphne bholua

-Daphne bholua, the Nepalese paper plant, is a species of flowering shrub in the genus Daphne of the family Thymelaeaceae.
-It grows at altitudes of 1700–3500 m in the Himalayas and neighbouring mountain ranges, from Nepal to southern China.
+Daphne bholua is a species of flowering shrub in the genus Daphne of the family Thymelaeaceae.
+It grows at altitudes of 1700–3500 m in the Himalayas and neighbouring mountain ranges, from Nepal to southern China and northwestern Vietnam.
 At lower altitudes it is found as an evergreen in thickets and forest margins; at higher altitudes, it is deciduous and is usually found in pastures and grassy glades.
 It usually reaches a height of about 2.5 m, though some specimens reach 4 m or more.

 Daphne bholua has leathery leaves and deep pink flowers with a powerful fragrance, and a number of named cultivars have been bred and are grown as garden plants in Europe and North America.

 Subspecies

-As of October 2025, Plants of the World Online recognized two varieties:
+As of October 2025, the Plants of the World Online (POWO) database accepts two varieties: